ddeutils/ddeutil-workflow/README.md

    workflows:

       # Map existing workflow that want to deploy with scheduler application.
-      # It allow you to passing release parameter that dynamic change depend the
+      # It allows you to pass release parameter that dynamic change depend on the
       # current context of this scheduler application releasing that time.
       - name: run-py-local
         params: